aschams/Marsican/README.md

 Marsican is a neural network based colony counter.
 It uses template matching to find colonies, and then a neural network to count them.
 It can be launched locally or be found on [Heroku](marsican.herokuapp.com).

 Counting colonies is a common activity in biological research, and can be slow, boring, and take up a significant amount of time if a large number of plates must be counted.
 The goal of Marsican is to automate this counting process, saving time and effort in counting.
 Because Marsican is a small personal project, I have set the goal of counting plates with up to 50 colonies within 10% accuracy.
-Experimentally, Marsican is most successful counting plates with spread out, consistently shaped/sized colonies, and can likely count higher than this.
+Experimentally, Marsican is most successful counting plates with spread out, consistently shaped/sized colonies, and can likely count higher than this under ideal conditions.

 ## Data